 We’re eager to see the High School Yards Steps off the Cowgate repaired as they provide a speedy route from the Cowgate up to The Dovecot Studios and the Stag Espresso Café there.
 We also like the projects which take care of things like restoring street lights.

-Guests at Craigwell Cottage have left some wonderful stories in our guest book about the places they enjoyed visiting whilst staying at our city centre cottage.
+Our July guests at Craigwell Cottage have left some wonderful stories in our guest book about the places they enjoyed visiting whilst staying at our city centre cottage.
+These activities are available all year round, and there’s plenty more to discover in Scotland’s Capital City on a weekly break.

 This very busy family packed a lot in to their week-long trip to Edinburgh in July.